 But how does the brain “know” what information to tune into?
 How can someone tune into his own memories and not those of other people?
-Van Lommel’s answer
+Van Lommel’s answer is

-information fields and the organism.
+fields and the organism.

 The idea that DNA works as a receptor mechanism to attune people to their specific consciousness fields sheds new light on the discussion of organ transplantation.